adobe-research/spindle/README.md

 is a complete [Scala][scala]/[sbt][sbt] project using Thrift for data serialization and shows how to only load the specified columnar subset.
+For a more detailed introduction to Thrift, see [Thrift: The Missing Guide][thrift-guide].

 The entire Adobe Analytics schema cannot be published, but [AnalyticsData.thrift][AnalyticsData.thrift] provides